AlaYousef/portfolio-project4/README.md

 * All recipes content and details was taken from this recipes website [Delish](https://www.delish.com/)

 #### Resources
-* Bugs on delete/edit recipes was fixed by inspiration from [stackoverflow](https://stackoverflow.com/questions/14170473/get-absolute-url-in-django-when-using-class-based-views)

 * Bug number 1 in testing; for messages does not display after editing or deleting fixed by inspiration from [stackoverflow](https://stackoverflow.com/questions/24822509/success-message-in-deleteview-not-shown).

 * Design inspired from this [project](https://italianissimo-booking-website.herokuapp.com/).